How to be an LGBTQ+ Ally

 Along with demoralisation, this can breed workplace hostility.
-In the UK, a 2021 study from HR association the Chartered Institute of Personnel and Development (CIPD) showed LGBTQ+ workers reported higher levels of workplace conflict than heterosexual, cisgender workers in the UK.
+Research from the Chartered Institute of Personnel and Development (CIPD) consistently shows LGBTQ+ workers experience higher levels of workplace conflict than their heterosexual, cisgender colleagues.
+Their 2024 Good Work Index found that 33% of non-heterosexual workers reported experiencing conflict or abuse at work, compared to 24% of heterosexual workers.

 These findings highlight the ongoing need for inclusive workplace policies.
-Organisations are increasingly recognising the importance of such policies, as demonstrated by the 2023-2024 Corporate Equality Index, which shows that 97% of rated employers include “sexual orientation” and “gender identity” in their non-discrimination policies.
-Additionally, 94% offer at least one transgender-inclusive healthcare plan.
+Organisations are increasingly recognising the importance of such policies, as demonstrated by the 2025 Corporate Equality Index, which shows that 98% of rated employers include “sexual orientation” and “gender identity” in their non-discrimination policies, with 91% offering at least one transgender-inclusive healthcare plan.

 With many people feeling they have to hide their true identity in the workplace, there is something every colleague can do to help make their workplace a welcoming environment and foster an open and accepting culture.